-- 2 T. raw sugar
+- 2 tablespoon raw sugar

 - Preheat oven to 425° F. Line a baking sheet with parchment paper and set aside.

-- With a rigid pastry blender, cut in butter until mixture resembles a coarse meal with larger pea size pieces.
+- With a rigid pastry cutter, cut in butter until mixture resembles a coarse meal with larger pea size pieces.
 Add raspberries and fold gently to coat.
 Make a well in the center and then add buttermilk and egg.
 Stir just until combined, taking care to not over mix.
 The dough will be very soft.

-- Brush tops of dough with egg white and sprinkle with raw sugar.
+- Brush tops of dough with egg white and sprinkle generously with raw sugar.
 Bake until scones are golden brown, about 13 minutes.
 Let cool on pan for 5 minutes and then remove to a wire rack.
 Serve slightly warm or at room temperature.

-- These are definitely best eaten the same day.
+These are definitely best eaten the same day.
 But a great trick for eating them the next day?
 Simply preheat a baking stone in a 300° F oven and then set already baked scones onto the stone for 3 to 5 minutes.
 The scones will be almost like fresh baked!

 from a farmgirl’s dabbles